 about

-Her work has been at venues such as Memor Museum (New York City), 621 Gallery (Florida), Chemould Prescott Road (Mumbai), Grants Pass Museum of Art (Oregon), the Multicultural Heritage Centre (Canada), Bemis Center for Contemporary Arts (Omaha), and the Dayton Society of Artists (Ohio) among others.
+Her work has been at venues such as Memor Museum (New York City), 621 Gallery (Florida), Chemould Prescott Road (Mumbai), Grants Pass Museum of Art (Oregon), The Multicultural Heritage Centre (Canada), Bemis Center for Contemporary Arts (Omaha), and the Dayton Society of Artists (Ohio) among others.
 She was a finalist for the Sovereign Asian Art Prize and was selected for Santorini Biennale in Greece.
 She has also received an artist merit grant to attend the Vermont Studio Center residency.
-Her work has been reviewed by publications including the Free Press Journal, HT and The Straits Times.
+Her work has been reviewed by publications including the Free Press Journal, HT and The Straits Times (Singapore).